LeonSong1995/MeDuSA/README.md

 ## Contact
-If you have any questions for MeDuSA, please create an issue here or contact the author <songliyang@westlake.edu.cn>.
+If you have any questions for MeDuSA, please contact the author <songliyang@westlake.edu.cn>.